JTPond/calcify/README.md

 Check it out [here!](https://github.com/JTPond/ICalcify "ICalcify GitHub")

 ## Notes
+* ThreeField and ThreeVecField updated to use ThreeVec as input.
+This was the correct design decision from the beginning.

 * New types, ThreeField and ThreeVecField.
 These are wrapper function around function pointers.
 They will have limited functionality for most users, but they will be important for typing in CalcifyLab.

 * Added Feed trait and FeedTree type for mutable data feeds.